hard-drive Exploring the WordStar file format

 As in the first example, this WordStar file contains more than one line of text but the program displays output on a single line.
 I’ve added a line break after the carriage return and line feed pair so they are easier to read, although the output would actually appear on one line.

 The output shows that nested formatting uses codes to turn on or off formatting when the formatting is “nested,” but WordStar 4.0 clears the formatting after the last “clear formatting” code.
-In this example, you can see that ASCII 19 starts underlined text, and ASCII 2 starts bold type.
-The bold type ends with another ASCII 2 code, and the text is reset to normal using a null value with the high bit set.
+In this example, you can see that ASCII 19 starts and ends underlined text, and ASCII 2 starts and ends bold type.

 A piece of history